Customer culture, a sustainable foundation for organizational performance

 Definition

-Customer culture within an
+Customer culture within an organisation

 Developing a genuine customer orientation within the company helps to improve customer satisfaction in three ways: